immcantation/dowser/docs/topics/formatClones.md

 heavy
 :   name of heavy chain locus (default = "IGH")

-cell
-:   name of the column containing cell assignment information

-locus
-:   name of the column containing locus information
+filterStop
+:   only use sequences that do not contain an in-frame stop codon

 minseq
-:   minimum numbner of sequences per clone
+:   minimum number of sequences per clone

 split_light
-:   split or lump subclones?
-See `getSubclones`.
+:   split or lump subgroups?
+See `resolveLightChains`.

 majoronly
-:   only return largest subclone and sequences without light chains
+:   only return largest subgroup and sequences without light chains

 columns
 :   additional data columns to include in output

-...
-:   additional arguments to pass to makeAirrClone